RedCitadelLimited/kerbrute-wordlist-generator/README.md

 The tool builds username lists based on common corporate naming conventions and outputs wordlists suitable for **username enumeration attacks** such as Kerberos user discovery.

-The script automatically downloads public datasets and processes them to create optimised username lists of approximately **200,000 guesses per format**.
+The script automatically downloads public datasets and processes them to create optimised username lists of approximately **200000 to 7000000 guesses per format**.

 ---